 For Advanced Training- Supported by the Aero Club of New England.

 Established in 1992, this award is funded by the Aero Club of New England.

 For Primary Training- Established in 2021 and is donated by John Godfrey, ACONE Director.

 Dr. Gary P. Kearney Scholarship

-For Instrument Training- Funded by the Aero Club of New England.
+For Primary Training- Funded by the Aero Club of New England.

 Liberty Bell Scholarship

 For Primary Training - Established in 2017 and donated by an Anonymous donor, this award is given for either primary training or advanced pilot training.